 What to expect at the visa application appointment?

 Depending on the Consulate, you may need to make an appointment to submit your visa application.
 Also, a different procedure may be in place during the covid pandemic depending on the countries.

 First, make sure you arrive on time, they usually let you in about 15 minutes before your scheduled appointment.

 It is always a good idea to come overly prepared with all the documents requested when submitting the visa application request with 2 copies of each document.

 I also recommend having other important documents with you (original + 2 copies) in case they ask you for extra information.
-It could be for example translated birth certificate, marriage certificate, a letter explaining your project in France, any invitation letter or justification of your stay in France.
+It could be for example translated birth certificate, a marriage certificate, a letter explaining your project in France, any invitation letter or justification of your stay in France.

 The main purpose of the interview is to collect your visa application documents and ask you questions about these documents if needed.